facethesouth/require/docs/design-note.md

 > - good power and ground connection for C<sub>in</sub> and C<sub>out</sub>
 > - correct values for all resistors and capacitors, the same as reference design.

-## 1V0L
+## 2.5. +1V0L

-This domain is powered by PAM2305 step down with 1A output.
+This domain is powered by a PAM2305 step-down converter with 1A output.

 The domain supplies all logic circuit of MPU.
 Since many on-chip components are not used, such as lcdc, eth, and i2s, the actual load is supposed to be well below the 1A limit.
-So a 2.2u 0806 inductor is used as buck inductor and a 10uF 0603 capacitor used as C<sub>out</sub>.
+A 2.2u 0806 inductor is used as buck inductor and a 10uF 0603 capacitor used as C<sub>out</sub>.

 > Checklist
 > - 0805 package for C<sub>in</sub>, 0806 package for L